SaiRamPothuganti/Publicsafety/Functions/Readme.md

 ## To invoke the functions:

 * for each function, you'll have to get the OCI endpoint URL.
 You can do this by running `fn inspect f appname functionname`, for example `fn inspect f ps20 evaluateimage`, and then reading through the output for the invocation URL.

-TODO details about invokefuncbody.js.
+To get just the invoke endpoint URL, add `--endpoint` to the inspect command:

+`fn inspect f ps20 evaluateimage --endpoint`

+**For full details on invoking the functions, see `/AQ/invokefn/readme.md` in this repository.**